Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 You also need to remember to be careful not to overexert Great Dane puppies.
 If they’re exercised too much at an early age, it can damage their growing joints and bones.

 Great Danes might also be better suited to those with some experience with dogs rather than first-time owners.
 Though they’re very sweet dogs, if not socialized and trained effectively, they can become difficult to manage—especially given that they’re so huge and powerful.
-It’s definitely a good idea to enroll your Great Dane in obedience classes to give you a helping hand in this area.
+It’s a good idea to enroll your Great Dane in obedience classes to give you a helping hand in this area.

 Another thing to bear in mind is that Great Danes unfortunately have a pretty short estimated lifespan compared with some other breeds—around 7–10 years.
-One of the major health conditions they’re prone to include bloat, which can be very dangerous for dogs and, according to the AKC, is the condition that most commonly kills Great Danes.
+One of the major health conditions they’re prone to is bloat, which can be very dangerous for dogs and, according to the AKC, is the condition that most commonly kills Great Danes.

 Divider 2